jameslnewell/xhr-mock/README.md

 ### Simulate a timeout

-Return a `Promise` that never resolves.
+Return a `Promise` that never resolves or rejects.

 ```js
 import mock from 'xhr-mock';